 Depending on the conditions on the day and how far we can drive we will do a short hike up to the ice cave.
 All our guides are specially trained so listen carefully to their safety instructions and always wear your helmet.

 Once you enter the ice cave you’ll see that it’s simply a once in a lifetime experience in one of the wonders of the world.
-It’s like standing under a frozen blue ocean or in a frozen Cathedral with tones of white, blue.
-Just enjoy the silence.
+It’s like standing under a frozen blue ocean or in a frozen Cathedral with tones of white, black, and blue.

 The ice caves are natural structures come and go with the seasons.
 They are being born in the Summer from the massive pressure of glacial melt-water and can only be accessed in the winter when they empty.
 That is why the caves are never the same.
 The first famous cave we found, also known as The Crystal Ice Cave in Skaftafell National Park collapsed years ago.
 Our ice cave guides find new ice caves in Vatnajökull Glacier and other glaciers each season.